synthizer/synthizer/manual/src/concepts/effects.md

 # Effects and Effect Routing

-Synthizer will support two kinds of effects: global effects and generator-specific effects.
-At the moment, only global effects are implemented.
-In future, generator-specific effects will be added, but this is likely to be a post-1.0 feature.

 users of the Synthizer API can route any number of sources to any number of global effects, for example [echo](../object_reference/echo.md).
 This is done through the following C API: